 Do not even try to stay dry!

 What’s the point?
-Especially if your work place has showers.
-If the weather is going to be like a monsoon and you are determined to cycle commute like me because you just cannot stand the thought of being stuck in a car, you are going to get wet… NO MATTER WHAT.
+Especially if your workplace has showers (alternatively, you can also bring a change of clothes).
+If the weather is going to be like a monsoon, and you are determined to cycle commute like me because you just cannot stand the thought of being stuck in a car, you are going to get wet… NO MATTER WHAT.

 SUCK IT UP.
 Health, fitness and looking good all comes with a cost and sacrifice.